Skip to main content

 Lee Lab

-Dr. Lucy Lee, Dean of the Faculty of Science, and her students are conducting research on the development and use of fish cell lines as integrative tools for research in basic science, ecotoxicology and aquaculture.
+• Dr. Lucy Lee, Biology Professor Emeritus, and her students conduct research on the development and use of fish cell lines as integrative tools for research in basic science, ecotoxicology, and aquaculture.
 Learn more about Lee Lab

 Alan Reid